nishalc/vocal_exercise_maker/README.md

 Please checkout the video at .... for a walkthrough and demo.

-You can run the program using the .exe or the script 'main.py' if you prefer (though then you would need the relevant modules installed).
+You can run the program using the .exe or the script 'main.py' if you have Python installed (in which case you need the modules: 'Pydub', 'simpleaudio' and 'pysimplegui')

 ## Step by Step instructions
 1. Select your note range, these will the highest and lowest notes that appear in the track - not necessarily the starting and end notes